Dead patient at home – Family and neighbours accuse paramedics

 His mother and sisters insisted that he went to sleep early in the evening before and he wasn’t answering the calls.
 It was early in the morning and people began to gather inside and outside the house.
 As finally, someone forced the family using a tool to break the lock and we could enter and the patient showed obvious signs of death.
 We then first move everyone and one brother from the room, then we tried to get more information on the situation since we found some drugs in the room.
 We then made an ECG to certify the death of the patient.

-The crowd get very angry as it was clear that the patient was dead and they accused us to be very late and to do not enough to try to resuscitate him.
+The crowd get very angry as it was clear that the patient was dead and they accused me and other paramedics to be very late and to do not enough to try to resuscitate him.
 They began to shout at us and became more and more violent against us.

 At the first moment, we were alone with some members of the family.
 Then more people began to gather and finally, two teams of the local police arrived to control the situation.
 We just made the ECG, stop gathering information and call again the Police explaining we were involved in a risky situation that could get out of control at any moment.